-Since the mid-2000s experience, or more specifically customer experience (CX), is one of the most important topics and a top priority for businesses.
-Improving the CX is a strategic objective that cannot be ignored, whether you already deliver an exceptional customer experience or, like many businesses, struggle to connect the dots.
+Since the mid-2000s, experience, or more specifically customer experience, is one of the most important topics and a top priority for businesses.
+Improving the customer experience is a strategic objective that cannot be ignored, whether you already deliver an exceptional customer experience or, like many businesses, struggle to connect the dots.
 According to the latest Customer Experience Impact Report, 86 percent of consumers will pay more for a better customer experience.
 They are more likely to remain loyal.

 To deliver an excellent customer experience that outperforms that of the competition, it is critical to understand what influences people’s experiences: